The Post-Traumatic Stress Course

 You can do this course at your own pace but it has been designed to be completed within 3 months.

 We recommend completing one lesson every week or fortnight.
-When you complete the course in 3 months, you will be given another 12 months access to help you practice your new skills and progress further.
+When you complete the course in 120-day course access period, you will be given another 12 months access to help you practice your new skills and progress further.

 Please note, there is a 5-day lockout period between lessons, to give you enough time to practice the skills you have learned before moving on to new skills.